chugot21/chugot21/README.md

 ### About Me :

-I'm a junior developper from France 🇫🇷
+I'm a junior developper from France who study in 42 Le Havre 🇫🇷

 - 🔭 I’m currently working on projects in C++
 - 🌱 I’m currently learning C, C++